webix-hub/jet-demos/README.md

-The demo represents the configuration of view handlers
+The demo represents the configuration and usage of view handlers.